Code-Institute-Submissions/deevdz-milestone-project-1/README.md

 - Make the contact form active - allowing it to send the information to either an email address or database.
 - Take online bookings for workshops
 - Take online bookings for classes
-- Add a lightbox feature to the masonary galleries that would allow users to view a bigger version of the image in a lighbox.
+- Add a lightbox feature to the masonry galleries that would allow users to view a bigger version of the image in a lighbox.

 Technologies Used